 Review EF's worldwide presence, 24-hour emergency on-call service, full-time Tour Director, Global Travel Protection Plan and over 50 years of experience.

-Review your own rules that you expect travelers to abide by.
+Review your own rules that you expect travellers to abide by.

-Explain how traveling with EF works.
-Play the Traveling with EF video, which explains everything there is to know about how group travel works.
+Explain how travelling with EF works.
+Play the Travelling with EF video, which explains everything there is to know about how group travel works.